Catafrancia123/PB95-PyToBasic/README.md

 ### Functions

-Since there's no kind of return in PBasic, functions are just abstraction.
-Code inside them will be repeated after convertion.
+Since there's no kind of return in PBasic, functions are just abstractions.
+Code inside them will be repeated after conversion.
 Functions must not accept any arguments and return None.
-Remember that there're not any local variables in PBasic.
+Remember that there are no local variables in PBasic.

-### Inbuild Functions
+### In-built Functions

 You can use everything said above plus functions provided in src.aliases.